Why Doesn’t Microblading Last Forever?

 - Annual color refreshers at $300 maintain density without needing a full redo — timing depends on your fading rate

 The most impactful combination: daily SPF + avoiding active skincare ingredients on the brow area.
-These two habits alone can extend results by 6-12 months compared to doing nothing.
+Those two habits are worth more months to you than your skin type is — which is the opposite of what most people walk in believing.

 Not all fading is created equal.
 Understanding what you’re looking at helps you decide when to come in.